Key Clinical Updates in Dysuria

 Lenger SM et al. Am J Obstet Gynecol.
 [PMID: 32497610]

 Fever; new back or flank pain; nausea or vomiting.

 Instrumentation of urethra or bladder.

-Well-designed cohort studies have shown that some women can be reliably diagnosed with uncomplicated cystitis without a physical examination or urinalysis, and randomized controlled trials show that telephone management of uncomplicated cystitis is safe and effective.
-An increased likelihood of cystitis is present when women report multiple irritative voiding symptoms (dysuria, urgency, frequency), fever, or back pain (LRs = 1.6–2.0).
+Well-designed cohort studies have shown that some women can be reliably diagnosed with uncomplicated cystitis without a physical examination or UA, and randomized controlled trials show that telephone management of uncomplicated cystitis is safe and effective.
+An increased likelihood of cystitis is present when women report multiple irritative voiding symptoms (dysuria, urgency, frequency), fever, or back pain (positive LRs = 1.6–2.0).
 A cohort study found that the symptom of dysuria most reliably predicted a culture-positive UTI.
 Inquiring about symptoms of vulvovaginitis is imperative.
 When women report dysuria and urinary frequency, and deny vaginal discharge and irritation, the LR for culture-confirmed cystitis is 24.5.
 In contrast, when vaginal discharge or irritation is present, as well as dysuria or urinary frequency, the LR is 0.7.
 Gross hematuria in women with voiding symptoms usually represents hemorrhagic cystitis but can also be a sign of bladder cancer (particularly in older patients) or upper tract disease.
 Failure of hematuria to resolve with antibiotic treatment should prompt further evaluation of the bladder and kidneys.
-Chlamydial infection should be strongly considered among women aged 25 years or younger who are sexually active and seeking medical attention for a suspected UTI for the first time or who have a new partner.
+Chlamydial infection should be strongly considered among women aged 25 years or younger who are sexually active and seeking medical ...